fireclawthefox/AnkandoraLight/README.md

 Current features:
 - Singleplayer mode
+- Play with or against up to 3 Bots in Singleplayer mode
 - Dedicated server
 - 4 types of pieces with dedicated stats
 - Basic game features (moving on the board, fighting)